 Most children are loyal and trusting so it is important that you look at your behaviour to ensure you are not consciously or subconsciously abusing their loyalty and trust.
 In subtle ways there are things which parents must not try to do.
-If you are angry, this has a destructive effect on children your dad he will see you next week".
-Often in these circumstances, a child may not carry the negative message from one parent to the other.
-Instead he or she may tell the parent what they think the parent wants to hear.
-Again this places the child in an unacceptable situation of immense pressure and stress.
+If you are angry, this has a destructive effect on children.

 Another issue of concern is where a child becomes the "communicator" and the go-between.
-For example, "Tell your mother..." or "I can't be there on Saturday, tell
+For example, "Tell you mother..." or "I can't be there on Saturday, tell your dad he will see you next week."